Chymyst/chymyst-core/docs/chymyst02.md

 The chemical machine can be programmed to perform arbitrary concurrent computations.
 However, it is not immediately obvious what molecules and reactions must be defined, say, to implement a concurrent buffered queue or a concurrent merge-sort algorithm.
-Another interesting application would be a concurrent GUI interaction together with some jobs in the background.
+Another application would be a concurrent GUI interaction together with some jobs in the background.

 Solving these problems via chemistry requires a certain paradigm shift.
 In order to build up our chemical intuition, let us go through some more examples, from simple to more complex.